sergioalberto/ethereum-lab/SupplyChainApp/README.md

 A real word supply chain using Ethereum blockchain app.
 Write 2 smart contracts: one to define a token for payment and another for asset tracking and management.

+_Note:_ You should create a `.secret` file with your 12 secret words from MetaMask wallet.

 ## Set up
 - Download `Ganache` (it is a test blockchain that helps with deploying smart contracts, developing applications, and running tests): http://trufflesuite.com/ganache/
 - Open `Ganache` and create a quick workspace